Skip Navigation

 Impersonal, shallow, or rote advice

-When you’re starting off with a therapist, don’t be discouraged by initial back-and-forth that feels a little impersonal.
-This kind of interaction at first is actually not uncommon when a therapist doesn’t know much about you yet.
+When you're starting off with a therapist, don't be discouraged by the initial back-and-forth that feels a little impersonal.
+This kind of interaction at first is actually not uncommon when a therapist doesn't know much about you yet.
 The therapist is likely using rote, somewhat generic questions in order to get to know you.
 After some of this initial questioning, you should feel from the therapist a sense of deeper understanding and validation.
-What IS a red flag is if the feeling of detachment or unsatisfying back-and-forth persists.
-If that’s the case, switch therapists because you haven’t found the right person for you.

 Good rapport and comfort level

-You’re not looking for a best friend – in fact, it’s important that there are boundaries in the professional relationship between therapist and patient.
-But it’s also very important that you are fully comfortable and feel amiability.
-Therapy gets uncomfortable, of course, when you’re delving into difficult issues.
-That is natural.
-But if you’re feeling discomfort because of the tone of your therapist – or if you feel judged, belittled, or dismissed – it’s a signal that your personalities are not meshing.
+You're not looking for a best friend — in fact, it's important that there are boundaries in the professional relationship between therapist and patient.
+But it's also very important that you are fully comfortable and feel amiable.
+Therapy gets uncomfortable, of course, when you're delving into difficult or sensitive topics.
+That’s completely natural.
+But if you're feeling discomfort because of the tone of your therapist — or if you feel judged, belittled, or dismissed — it's a signal that a swap may be ideal.

 Is therapy working?